rajington/windowsapp/README.md

 #### Config Caveats

 - If both config files exist, the most recently modified one will be chosen.
 You can override this by using `touch`.
 - If reloading your config file fails, your key bindings will be un-bound as a precaution, presuming that your config file is in an unpredictable state.
 They will be re-bound again next time your config file is successfully loaded.
+Same with events you're registered to.

 ## Config Example